Beyond the ordinary – Most unique festivals of India to witness in 2025

 Held annually in Thrissur city, Thrissur Pooram is an iconic event that brings together thousands to honor Lord Shiva, the presiding deity of the Vadakkunnathan Temple.
 Often called the “Mother of All Poorams,” it is one of the most unique festivals of India and a symbol of Kerala’s artistic and spiritual legacy.

 The term “Thrissur Pooram” combines “Thrissur,” the city where the festival is held, and “Pooram,” meaning a gathering.
-True to its name, the festival is a grand convergence of people, cultures, and faiths, transcending boundaries to create a shared celebration.
+True to its name, the festival is a grand convergence of people, cultures, and faiths.

 The historical significance

 Thrissur Pooram’s origins trace back to the 1700s, initiated by Sakthan Thampuran, the Maharaja of Cochin.
 It was conceived as a grand gathering to unite smaller temples in celebration of Lord Shiva.
-Historical records, such as those by Saint Vilwamangalam and modern researchers like Sreedhar Vijayakrishnan, emphasize the enduring tradition of incorporating elephants into the festival, a practice spanning over two centuries.
+Historical records, such as those by Saint Vilwamangalam and modern researchers like Sreedhar Vijayakrishnan.
+It emphasizes the enduring tradition of incorporating elephants into the festival, a practice spanning over two centuries.

 Highlights of the festival